Nov 21, 2024

 Application Procedures

 • All applications are processed through the Occupational Therapy Centralized Application System (OTCAS).
 Applicants are to complete an essay by following instructions within the system.
 They are also required to provide three (3) professional references.
-At least (1) reference must be completed by a licensed occupational therapy practitioner.
+One should be an academic recommendation.
+The other two professional references can be from a volunteer or professional supervisor/manager, an occupational therapy practitioner, or an academic reference.
 The applicant will request references through OTCAS, and all references are to be submitted through OTCAS.
+Please note: OTCAS requires applicants to obtain official transcripts of all higher education institutions an individual has attended.
+Students are required to enter final grades from transcripts as part of the application process.

 Additional Requirements